ICPEI Holdings Inc. – Reports Third Quarter 2022 Results

 Forward-looking Information

-Echelon Insurance Reports Second Quarter 2016 Results
+Echelon Insurance Reports Fourth Quarter and 2016 Annual Results

 All operating results below refer to continued operations.

-Second Quarter 2016 Highlights
+Fourth Quarter 2016 Highlights

 Financial Summary on Continued Operations